Iced-code/Hoppit/README.md

 Try your best to get a new high score!

 ## Downloading...
-Download and run the Hoppit.jar file.
+Download and run the Hoppit-game.jar file.

 ## Patch Notes